top of page

 Through virtual intimacy and phantom touch, she discovers and embraces her true self, both in the virtual realm and in reality.

-and co-researcher of this project, responsible for 3D environment design and user-experience flow.
+I am the experience designer and audio designer of this project, responsible for 3D environment design and user-experience flow.

 Background